Global central banks begin policy shift as inflation cools

-WASHINGTON/FRANKFURT, July 27 (Reuters) - Top central banks continued with another round of interest rate hikes this week despite cooling inflation, but have now switched in unison to a more cautious posture about further moves in a sign that a year-long round of global monetary tightening could be at an end.
+WASHINGTON/FRANKFURT/TOKYO, July 28 (Reuters) - Top central banks continued with another round of interest rate hikes this week despite cooling inflation, but have now switched to a more cautious posture about further moves in a sign that a year-long round of global monetary tightening could be at an end.

-The U.S. Federal Reserve and the European Central Bankdelivered quarter-percentage-point rate increases this week, as expected, and left open the option of further hikes if inflation didn't continue a decline that has started to come faster than expected on both sides of the Atlantic.
+The U.S. Federal Reserve and the European Central Bank delivered quarter-percentage-point rate increases this week, as expected, and left open the option of further hikes if inflation didn't continue a decline that has started to come faster than predicted on both sides of the Atlantic.

 That's a switch from policymakers' insistence over the past year that they needed to see actual declines in the pace of price rises to know progress was being made, and one that could inject what Fed Chair Jerome Powell described as a dose of patience into the debate over whether more rate hikes are needed.